 As of 2002, drivers convicted of causing death by driving when under the influence of alcohol or drugs are required to pass an extended test before being allowed to drive again.

 In 2002 doctors were also given the right to take blood samples from unconscious or incapacitated drivers without their consent.
 Even though a blood sample can be taken while a driver is incapacitated or unconscious, once the driver regains consciousness, he must give consent for that sample to be analysed.
-Failure to allow a specimen to be subjected to a laboratory test when "driving or attempting to drive" is an offence.
+Failure to allow a specimen to be subjected to a laboratory test when 'driving or attempting to drive' is a criminal offence.

 The maximum penalty for causing death by driving when under the influence of alcohol or drugs was increased to 14 years in 2004.